kevinadhiguna/secret-image-keeper/README.md

 # Secret Image Keeper

-Secret Image Keeper is an image encryptor/decryptor which will help you to secure your images.
+Secret Image Keeper is an image encryptor/decryptor written in Python which will help you to secure your images.

 ## Supported Extensions
 Images with : <br />